davidquarel/raycaster/README.md

 * ~~Algorithm to cast rays is inefficient, and takes little 0.01 steps forward till it hits a wall.
 Use Bresenhams line algorithm and some maths to make it fast.~~ DONE
-* New faster raycasting algorithm seems to still have some minor distortion after correcting for fisheye effect.
-Investigate cause and fix.
+* ~~New faster raycasting algorithm seems to still have some minor distortion after correcting for fisheye effect.
+Investigate cause and fix.~~ DONE, cause was that the angle between each ray cast needs to be chosen such that ray hits are spaced equally apart on a wall perpendicular to the direction the player is viewing, not just spacing the angle of the rays equally (as otherwise many rays are cast close to straight ahead, and few rays are cast in the peripherals).
+* Replace the above distortion correction with a lookup table.
+No sense redoing work.
 * Make movement adjust player acceleration rather than velocity, and add friction so player movement feels more natural as compared to abrupt movement.
 * ~~Game only updates where you hit WASD or LEFT/RIGHT.
 Eventually want